 Lending money to anyone always comes with risk.
 That is why your lender will charge you interest and/or fees for providing you with credit, and may require you to offer up some sort of security in case you fail to make your repayments.

-There is such a thing as too much credit, and that's borrowing more than you can afford.
+There is such a thing as too much credit and that’s when you borrow more than you can afford to pay back.